This package provides functionality for Resource Adaptors to interact with

 The current transaction ID (if present) as

-The included txId is used for Rhino diagnostics, to track exactly what occured within a given SLEE transaction, at all stages.
+The included txId is used for Rhino diagnostics, to track exactly what occurred within a given SLEE transaction, at all stages.
 From the service code to Rhino internals of transaction handling.

 Identifiers that are short lived or not meaningful outside of the RA generally should not be added to MDC at all.
 And certainly not in a persistent manner except in extraordinary circumstances.